suketk/veritalabs/intentional-technology.md

       - quote: "I feel much better about myself now that I have adopted healthier habits and become more productive.
 I still have a ways to go, but I am at a much better spot than one month ago."
         role: Student
         person: M
-  # - block: three-column-1
-  #   class: circle alt
-  #   title:
-  #     headline: Who this program is for
-  #   col_1:
-  #     image:
-  #       image: '/uploads/student.jpeg'
-  #       alt_text: Student
-  #     headline: Students
-  #     content: Do you struggle with procrastination and waste too much time on the Internet?
-  #   col_2:
-  #     image:
-  #       image: '/uploads/professional.jpeg'
-  #       alt_text: Professional
-  #     headline: Professionals
-  #     content: Do you spend your precious free time on screens instead of working towards your personal goals?
-  #   col_3:
-  #     image:
-  #       image: '/uploads/entrepreneur.jpeg'
-  #       alt_text: Entrepreneur
-  #     headline: Entrepreneurs
-  #     content: Do you feel constantly distracted by the small things?
-Are you unable to do deep, focused work?
-  # - block: three-column-1
-  #   title:
-  #     headline: Be more productive, happy and fulfilled
-  #     caption: Experience a better life in 5 weeks
-  #   col_1:
-  #     headline: Improved Productivity
-  #     content: Free yourself from mindless distractions that impede on your goals.
-Get more done.
-  #   col_2:
-  #     headline: Better Mental Health
-  #     content: Addictive technology is the 21st century cigarette.
-Kick the habit and be happier.
-  #   col_3:
-  #     headline: Greater Fulfillment
-  #     content: Cultivate high-quality leisure to be more energized and fulfilled.
   - block: three-column-1
     class: alt
     numbers: true